-Jeff Clark, Senior Precious Metals Analyst
+Jeff Clark, Senior Analyst, GoldSilver

 Where, exactly, should you store your gold at home?

-The Golden Rule for Home Storage: One Confidant
+1. The Golden Rule for Home Storage: One Confidant

 But they are the ONLY person who should know you have gold stored in the house.
 If others find out, your risk just increased.
 Worse, once the word is out, you have lost control of who knows you have bullion.
 That’s because of the ripple effect: once someone knows you own gold, you have little control of who they tell — and who those people tell.

-My father had a friend who was a gold coin collector.
+My father had a friend named Robert who was a gold coin collector.
 He had one of those big, fancy combination-lock safes.
-My Dad said it looked like it would require a forklift to move it.
+My dad said it looked like it would require a forklift to move it.
 Unfortunately, a couple local thugs found out he had some gold.
-They forced their way into the house, and held both Robert and his wife at gun point.|
+They forced their way into the house and held both Robert and his wife at gunpoint.

 Once they found the safe, they demanded the combination.
 But Robert refused to give it to them.
 He’d been collecting gold and silver all his life, and it now represented a large chunk of his net worth.
 He also planned to leave much of his wealth to his children.
 He wasn’t about to lose it all to two seedy lowlifes.